 What Google NOW does, is give highly preferential treatment, to 3 businesses that best satisfy what they think YOU want.

 If it were JUST the ad spend, you’d get results from similar businesses, that are out of your area, and hence would NOT satisfy your search needs.

-So – how do we GET into that Magic 3 Pack?
+So – how do we GET into that Google 3 Pack?

 Let’s run through the Google Max process we’ve mapped out, because it works, and can make a HUGE difference to your business!

 As you can see from the above image, the Magic 3 are placed above all other results, with extra features, that quite frankly, they should charge you for!

 We’ll start at the start.
 Follow the steps as outlined on the next page.